The IT industry has seen its share of technological revolutions, from PCs and the World Wide Web to the Internet of Things and everything in between.

 Organizations in the cloud can deploy new services in minutes and hours as opposed to days and weeks as well as scale existing applications on demand the in order to respond to requirements customer demands more rapidly.

 Whatever the motivating factor might be, the shift to the public cloud is undeniable.
-According to Gartner research, Amazon Web Services and Azure combined yearly revenue has reached ~$14B.
+According to Gartner research, AWS and Azure combined yearly revenue has reached ~$14B.
 In 2016, RightScale, a SaaS-based cloud computing management provider, conducted the largest survey to date on the use of the cloud infrastructure.
 The results revealed that cloud adoption increased from 63% to 77%, and 95% of organizations surveyed are running applications or experimenting with infrastructure-as-a-service.
 According to Gartner analyst Daryl Plummer, “adoption of the cloud is rising rapidly, with no sign that it’s going back”.
 As was the case with virtualization, despite perceived blockers, a catalyst has already been triggered that can be reverted.
-A recent Gartner survey backs up Plummer, with 90% of respondents saying they are conducting some form of cloud computing and 78% saying they plan to increase cloud spending through 2017.
+A Gartner survey backs up Plummer, with 90% of respondents saying they are conducting some form of cloud computing and 78% saying they plan to increase cloud spending through 2017.
 An IDC survey also recently noted that “savvy CIOs now see the cloud as being an extension of their sourcing strategies.”

 When evaluating cloud, enterprises have a number of options to choose from in terms of the model they will leverage for their approach.
 These are categorized into 3 main branches:

 SaaS is a delivery model where software is consumed on a subscription basis from a provider that centrally hosts the infrastructure.
 A common example of this would be Salesforce.
-In order to move legacy applications to this model, data transformation and consulting is normally required, especially when custom in-house applications are involved.
+To move legacy applications to this model, data transformation and consulting is normally required, especially when custom in-house applications are involved.
 The benefits here is that the provider in this case is responsible for SLA and all infrastructure and core code management.

 PaaS is a type of cloud computing where a platform is provided by a cloud provider for development, operation and management of applications without having to manage the actual underlying infrastructure.
 An example would be Amazon DynamoDB which provides extremely low latency NoSQL database services for mobile, web, gaming and IoT workloads.
 Another example would be Azure App services which provides a framework for building and running .NET, NodeJS, PHP, Python and java apps.
 In both cases, the responsibility for management, maintenance and configuration of the underlying infrastructure is on the cloud provider, in these examples, Microsoft or Amazon.
 The benefits of this approach is agility for launching new applications and services without the challenges associated with infrastructure management.
 By the nature of its design, scaling on demand also becomes frictionless.
 Economies of scale also generally make this approach financially attractive for new application development.

 IaaS provides virtualized computing resources accessed over the web.
 Azure Virtual Machines and AWS EC2 VMs would both be examples of IaaS.
 This model still abstracts the customer from the underlying physical infrastructure but does require management of virtual resources.
-The benefits are greater control, reduction in capital investments and fairly simple approach to expand as you grow.
+The benefits are greater control, reduction in capital investments and simple approach to expand as you grow.
 For many organizations today, this is the model used for transitioning existing applications into the cloud.

 While cloud clearly offers modern enterprises many benefits and the technology has come a long way, a transition to it is not without its challenges.
 These range across technology alignment, application cloud readiness, visibility, lack of in-house expertise and data sovereignty.
 And while cloud is almost always more cost-effective at a macro level, when vendor capabilities are required that are not provided by the chosen cloud provider, the price of getting into the cloud can significantly grow.
-Overall, the various challenges can be placed into three main problem groups
+Overall, the various challenges can be placed into three main problem groups.

 The prospect of migrating tens, hundreds or thousands of applications with limited service interruption is daunting at best.
-In addition to the application itself, data needs to be migrated, there may be new plug-ins that require integration for environmental compatibility and the infrastructure layer in the cloud may not offer the same features and capabilities that were instrumented on premise.
+In addition to the application itself, data needs to be migrated, there may be new plug-ins that require integration for environmental compatibility and the infrastructure layer in the cloud may not offer the same features and capabilities that were instrumented on-premises.

 With the application delivery controller (ADC) typically serving as the publishing point for applications and providing critical functions for availability, ensuring that these requirements are met in the cloud platform is a key consideration as well.
 At this point, native ADC capabilities in the majority of public cloud environments are not suited for all traditional, multi-tier enterprise applications.
 And because the operating concepts for on premise ADCs are significantly different from how they operate in the cloud, additional issues can arise after the migration has been completed.